italia/eudi-wallet-it-docs/docs/en/onboarding-processes-credentials.rst

 **Process**

-1. The definition of the Credential type changes.
+1. The Attestation Scheme Provider publishes a new version of the Attestation Rulebook, or the definition of the Credential type changes for another reason.
 2. The Catalog Management registers a new versioned entry, with the new ``version``, as in the Credential Type Registration.
 3. The new versioned entry is activated when the conditions of the :ref:`onboarding-system:Credential Type Activation and Deactivation` are satisfied, and the versioned entry of the previous version changes to ``INACTIVE``.